 - All syndicated posts must credit the original author of the story in their byline and visibly include the following language, including all links:

 "This story [link to story] originally appeared as "<original story headline>" on Pacific Standard, an editorial partner site.
-Subscribe to the magazine in print and follow Pacific Standard on Twitter to support journalism in the public interest."
+Subscribe to Pacific Standard's premium program or follow it Twitter to support journalism in the public interest."

 - Content partners may alter headlines and other display copy based on differences in their style guide, but all in-post links must remain intact.
 They may not edit any other text, except to reflect relative changes in time, location, and editorial style.